Wlahmamssi69/Wlahmamssi69/README.md

 - 👋 Hi, I’m @Wafa
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning symfony
+- 🌱 I’m currently learning React js
-- 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me ...wafaa.lahmamssi@gmail.com
+- 📫 How to reach me ...wafa.lahmamssi@outlook.com

 <!---
 Wlahmamssi69/Wlahmamssi69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.